IQSS/dataverse/doc/sphinx-guides/source/developers/globus-api.rst

 The getDatasetMetadata and getFileListing URLs are just signed versions of the standard Dataset metadata and file listing API calls.
 The other two are Globus specific.

-If called for a dataset using a store that is configured with a remote Globus endpoint(s), the return response is similar but the response includes a the "managed" parameter will be false, the "endpoint" parameter is replaced with a JSON array of "referenceEndpointsWithPaths" and the requestGlobusTransferPaths and addGlobusFiles URLs are replaced with ones for requestGlobusReferencePaths and addFiles.
+If called for, a dataset using a store that is configured with a remote Globus endpoint(s), the return response is similar but the response includes a the "managed" parameter will be false, the "endpoint" parameter is replaced with a JSON array of "referenceEndpointsWithPaths" and the requestGlobusTransferPaths and addGlobusFiles URLs are replaced with ones for requestGlobusReferencePaths and addFiles.
 All of these calls are described further below.